ullibniss/INNO-Security-of-Systems-and-Networks/Lab_4_rich_version.md

 ### 4.b  Using a traffic sniffer like Wireshark, inspect the interface of the VPN traffic.
 Show the information about this traffic.

 I opened wireshark and chose tun1 interface.
-Here we can see traffic throuh the tunnel.
+Here we can see traffic through the tunnel.

 ![image](https://github.com/user-attachments/assets/7e762d97-9ea0-4d53-b56a-0c1581b01e11)